omrivolk/pySphericalPolygon/README.rst

 pySphericalPolygon
 ==================

 Perform point in polygon operations on a sphere.
-Handles any polygon which can be viewed on a single hemisphere including around the poles.
+Handles any polygon which can be viewed on a single hemisphere including self intersecting polygons and polygons around the poles.

 Install
 -----